vanadium-archive/chat/README.md

 1. Chat clients mount themselves on a [mounttable server][mounttable], so that peers can find them.

-2. All RPCs are routed through a [Vanadium proxy][proxy], which allows connections to peers who might be behing a NAT.
+2. All RPCs are routed through a Vanadium proxy, which allows connections to peers who might be behing a NAT.

 3. A web server is used to serve web assets to chat clients.